Undergraduate student funding

 |Redress||Applicants with a disadvantage factor of between 1.01 and 1.1 (i.e. up to 10% of the FPS)||FPS: 470 (78% average) or above NBT: Upper Intermediate in Academic Literacy (AL) test|

 Extended Programmes in Bachelor of Arts and Bachelor of Social Science

-|Open||510||average of 85% for Academic Literacy and Quantitative Literacy|
+|All redress categories||FPS of 480||average of 75% for Academic Literacy and Quantitative Literacy|

-|Redress||450||average of 75% for Academic Literacy and Quantitative Literacy|
+|Open||FPS of 510||average of 85% for Academic Literacy and Quantitative Literacy|

-|Open||77% for degree|
+|Open||77% for previous degree|

 Faculty of Science

 |Open (South African applicants)||A minimum Faculty Points Score (FPS) of 720 and ≥80% for Mathematics in the final NSC examinations.